-(a) In the context of cinematic projection, explain the difference between frame rate and flicker rate, including in your explanation the different perceptual effects causing the distinction to be necessary, and typical rates chosen in current systems.
+(a) In the context of cinematic projection, explain the difference between frame rate and flicker rate , including in your explanation the different perceptual effects caus- ing the distinction to be necessary, and typical rates chosen in current systems.
+[8] (h) Describe the percentual effects known as hete motion and the nhi sheremenon

-(b) Describe the perceptual effects known as beta motion and the phi phenomenon, with particular reference to typical timescales and the responses that they elicit.

-(c) Construct a Processing sketch illustrating at least one of the Gestalt Principles of grouping.
+- (b) Describe the perceptual effects known as beta motion and the phi phenomenon, with particular reference to typical timescales and the responses that they elicit.
+[8] - (c) Construct a Processing sketch illustrating at least one of the Gestalt Principles of grouping.
 Include, either in a written answer or in a comment section in your sketch the principle(s) illustrated, and how your sketch does so.